eth-brownie/brownie/docs/tests-pytest-fixtures.rst

 Isolation Fixtures
 ==================

-Isolation fixtures are used ensure a clean test environment when running tests, and to prevent the results of a test from affecting subsequent tests.
+Isolation fixtures are used to ensure a clean test environment when running tests, and to prevent the results of a test from affecting subsequent tests.
 See :ref:`pytest-fixtures-isolation` for information on how to use these fixtures.

 .. py:attribute:: module_isolation